MrDXTR/MetroDeals/README.md

 - Redux and Thunk middleware for state management

 ## Features
-The "Online Deal Finder" application is a web-based platform that enables users to search for and compare deals on products from various online stores.
+Metro Deals is an Online Deal Finder application which is a web-based platform that enables users to search for and compare deals on products from various online stores.
 Key features of the application include:

 - User registration and authentication using JWT and Google OAuth.
 - Search and browse deals on products from various online stores.